-a.
+c.
 While holding the Earset handle with the Fill Line and Earplug Flap facing the top of the head, straighten the ear canal by pulling the pinna towards the back of the head, and carefully insert the Earplug into the patient's ear canal.
-The PSA-coated Earplug is partially covered by a protective liner to facilitate proper insertion and positioning.
-Ensure the Earplug is inserted in a medial (and not anterior) orientation, to facilitate the TYMBION drug properly reaching the tympanic membrane (Figure 16).
+Ensure the Earplug is inserted in a medial (and not anterior) orientation, to facilitate the TYMBION° drug properly reaching the tympanic membrane (Figure 16).